steebchen/prisma-client-go/README.md

 ## Getting started

-To get started, [**read our quickstart tutorial**](https://goprisma.org/docs/getting-started/quickstart) to add Prisma to your project in just a few minutes.
+To get started, [**read the quickstart tutorial**](https://goprisma.org/docs/getting-started/quickstart) to add Prisma to your project in just a few minutes.

 You also might want to read [deployment tips](https://goprisma.org/docs/reference/deploy) and the [full API reference](https://goprisma.org/docs/reference).